 The ACA provides government subsidies for some people, based on income.
 People making from 100% to 400% of the federal poverty level for their household size may be eligible for a tax subsidy.
 Insurance premium subsidies are available to individuals under the ACA in every state, regardless of whether the state or federal government is operating that exchange.

 The ACA requires all U.S. citizens to have health care coverage.
-A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so called “individual mandate” penalty.
-According to Healthcare.gov, you’ll pay the higher of these two amounts in 2016:
+A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so called "individual mandate" penalty.
+According to Healthcare.gov, you'll pay the higher of these 2 amounts in 2017:

 - 2.5% of your yearly household income.
 Only the amount of income above the tax filing threshold, about $10,000 for an individual, is used to calculate the penalty.

 - $695 per person for the year ($347.50 per child under 18).
-Beyond 2016, the penalty is adjusted for inflation.
-You’ll pay the fee on the federal income tax return you file for the year you don’t have coverage.
+Beyond 2017, the penalty is adjusted for inflation.
+You'll pay the fee on the federal income tax return you file for the year you don't have coverage.
+There may also be state penalties, depending on where you live.

-For example, let’s say you are single and earn $40,000.
-Your penalty for not having coverage in 2016 would be $750, which is greater than the standard $695 yearly penalty.
+For example, let's say you are single and earn $40,000.
+Your penalty for not having coverage in 2017 would be $750, which is greater than the standard $695 yearly penalty.2

 Small business option